jasnell/node/doc/api/stream_iter.md

 `writev(chunks)` method, entire batches are passed in a single call (enabling scatter/gather I/O).

+If the writer implements the optional `*Sync` methods (`writeSync`, `writevSync`, `endSync`, `failSync`), `pipeTo()` will attempt to use the synchronous methods first as a fast path, and fall back to the async versions only when the sync methods indicate they cannot complete (e.g., backpressure or waiting for the next tick).

 ```mjs
 import { from, pipeTo, compressGzip } from 'node:stream/iter';
 import { open } from 'node:fs/promises';